Biceps Brachii Trigger Points - Dr. Jonathan Kuttner

 Biceps Brachii Trigger Points - Pain Pattern

-Trigger points in the biceps can be quite stubborn and require a certain amount of skill and experience to treat effectively, although a little bit of self-help can often make a difference.
+Trigger points in the biceps can be quite stubborn and require a certain amount of skill and experience to treat effectively, although even a little bit of well targeted self-help can often make a difference.

 Share this post